HNC in Electronic Systems Engineering (Pearson)

 This unit introduces the fundamental principles of digital systems by way of simple functional building blocks using combinational and sequential logic.
 Using these blocks, it then looks at design techniques for building more complex functions.
 Most modern digital designs are now implemented with programmable technologies such as microcontrollers and/or programmable logic (e.g. field-programmable gate arrays (FPGAs), application-specific integrated circuits (ASICs), etc.) rather than using small-scale integrated circuits (SSIs) and medium-scale integrated circuits (MSIs).
 This unit focuses on the design of digital circuits in a hardware description language (HDL) environment, and physical implementation using a FPGA development board.

-On successful completion of this unit, learners will understand the concepts of digital systems and be able to identify the most common combinational and sequential digital building blocks.
+On successful completion of this unit, students will understand the concepts of digital systems and be able to identify the most common combinational and sequential digital building blocks.
 They will be able to use these blocks and traditional design techniques to build more complex digital functions.
 Students will be able to use an HDL and programmable logic to design and implement combinational and sequential

 circuits on a FPGA.
-This will provide learners with the knowledge, understanding and skills to progress to further study in the use of this technology; to design and implement complex digital systems or to fulfil a technician role in industry.
+This will provide students with the knowledge, understanding and skills to progress to further study in the use of this technology; to design and implement complex digital systems or to fulfil a technician role in industry.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.